 The eye drops have both preservative-free and preserved solution options

 What are Refresh Optive Advance side effects?

-Severe burning, stinging or eye irritation, eye pain or vision change.
-Stop using and calling the doctor if this happen.
-Other mild common side effects include: mild eye irritation/burning, watery, itching or red eyes, blurred vision and unpleasant taste.
+Severe burning, stinging or eye irritation, eye pain, or vision change.
+Stop using and call the doctor if this happens.
+Other mild common side effects include: mild eye irritation/burning, watery, itching or red eyes, blurred vision, and unpleasant taste.